 From the chill of the Northwest Passage to the striking humidity of the Amazon Basin, luxury cruises are getting more and more exotic as the line between luxury and expedition cruising blurs further with each passing season.

-Hot on the heels of the company’s first successful transit of the Northwest Passage last year (with the largest passenger ship ever to make the journey), Crystal Cruises is once again sending its 1,070-guest Crystal Serenity through the fabled pass for a second year in a row.
+Hot on the heels of the company’s first successful transit of the Northwest Passage in 2016, (with the largest passenger ship ever to make the journey), Crystal Cruises is once again sending its 1,070-guest Crystal Serenity through the fabled pass for a second year in a row.

 The 32-day voyage departs from Anchorage, Alaska on August 15 and sails into New York City on September 16, 2017 after a journey that will take Crystal Serenity from Alaska through the Aleutian Islands to the Bering Sea before cruising the icy expanse of the Beaufort Sea, which borders Alaska and the Canadian territories of the Yukon and the Northwest Territories.

 The Canadian Arctic is a harsh and wild expanse, with few settlements.
 It is difficult to reach by air, and nearly impossible to reach by land.
 A full 11 days are spent exploring this impressive area, from the rocky shores of Beechey Island, where the remains of the first three fatalities from the Franklin Expedition of 1845 are buried; to the remote Canadian communities of Pond Inlet and Cambridge Bay, both of which are located in the territory of Nunavut.
 The average high in Cambridge Bay during August is just 6.8°C – warm for a region that frequently fails to break -24°C in the darkest days of December.